Chicken Instant Pot Recipes Recipes

 Instant Pot Whole Chicken – Fresh or Frozen

 This recipe is the faster way to cook rotisserie chicken in the pressure cooker.
-The best thing about this recipe is that in case you forgot to thaw the meat, you don’t have to worry, you can still cook a delicious dinner.
+The best thing about it is that in case you forgot to thaw the meat, you don’t have to worry, you can still cook a delicious dinner.
 That is the beauty of the IP, you can cook frozen meat like it’s no big deal.

 The pressure cooker rotisserie-style chicken is to die for!
 The meat is perfectly cooked, juicy, and very tender.
 To get the skin crispy, just brush the meat with a garlic butter mixture and broil until golden brown.
 Your family will love this easy, delicious, and budget-friendly meal.
+Instant Pot recipes are a staple around here, you just can’t beat the convenience.

 Reviews: